All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Thyroid interactions.
 Women are more likely than men to have thyroid conditions.
 GH can affect thyroid hormone metabolism, potentially unmasking subclinical hypothyroidism.
 Your provider should check thyroid function before starting and during your GH peptide protocol.

 The right dose is the one that optimizes your GH levels without overshooting.
-Regular blood work) especially IGF-1 levels (is essential for fine-tuning your protocol.
+Regular blood work) especially IGF-1 levels (is important for fine-tuning your protocol.
 Your can create a protocol tailored to your specific hormonal profile.

 Safety and What to Discuss With Your Provider

 Breast health.
 There's no evidence that therapeutic GH peptide use increases breast cancer risk in healthy women.
-However, because GH can stimulate cell growth, GH peptides are contraindicated in women with active breast cancer or a history of hormone-sensitive cancers.
+But because GH can stimulate cell growth, GH peptides are contraindicated in women with active breast cancer or a history of hormone-sensitive cancers.
 Your provider will screen for this.

 Water retention and bloating.
 Women may be more susceptible to water retention from GH peptides, particularly during certain phases of the menstrual cycle.
 This is usually mild and manageable with dose adjustments.